I Nearly Died Last Week. Some Thoughts.

 On October 6, 2020, I got up, went for a 4 mile jog in Alexandria and went back to my hotel.
 The run was a little harder than a 4 mile jog should have been but I figured I was just having a bad day.
 I then proceeded with my planned work day.
 At 3:00 pm on October 6, 2020, I started feeling pain in my chest.
 I won't go into details about the physical sensations because they are hard to explain and I don't think I would do them justice.
 What I can say is that the pain in my left chest got worse as time went by and breathing became more difficult.
 The pain spread into my shoulder and into my arm.
 I received a text setting dinner with colleagues so I headed there, in an Uber.
 As I got out of the Uber and walked towards the restaurant, I was overtaken by a sense of impending doom.
 Just as you can sit there and tell me the color of your shirt, I thought "I'm going to die."
 It was a fact.
 I had dinner.
 I held a conversation through the cloud of pain and the increasingly difficult breathing.
 We made it back to the hotel and I went upstairs.

 The night was hard.
 The pain in my chest made it harder and harder to breathe.
 I couldn't lie down and I couldn't sit down.
 I couldn't stand either.
 Every position hurt.
 Every breath was agony.
-I eventually took an endless shower and the pain subsided enough for me to sleep some.
+I eventually took an endless shower, laying on the floor, and without moving from there the pain subsided enough for me to sleep some.

 I walked into the ER and let the nice gentleman at the front desk know that I had left-side chest pain, radiating into my left arm, and difficulty breathing.
 I leaned on the desk.
 He handed me a form and I stared at it for a minute, computing what I was supposed to do with it.
 He asked me if I wanted a wheelchair and I let out a muffled chuckle.
 Could he see I was pressing into the counter in an attempt to stay upright?
 A wheelchair showed up.
 I was processed, at first quickly.
 Once they confirmed I wasn't having a heart attack, things slowed down.
 Blood draws, physical exam (picture the poor guy who came in and told me "Please take a deep breath," to which I responded, "Are you kidding me?" while still gasping for air, in pain, unable to sit or lay down comfortably), and finally the VQ Scan that confirmed my diagnosis.
 After about 8 hours in the ER we'd gotten to the bottom of it: